 Another possible hang-up for cats is the amount of fat found in butter.
 Like humans, cats need a balanced diet of fat and proteins to be healthy and happy.
 But unlike humans, cats don’t need a significant amount of carbs.
 Cat food should be at least 26% protein and 9% fat, though higher amounts of protein are better because a mouse, for example, has around 55% protein and 45% fat.

 Fat and protein both contain essential nutrients and calories, but fat is much more calorie-dense—this means that a pound of fat has more calories than a teaspoon of protein.
 All these calories can be bad news if your cat is overweight or not active.

-Butter is high in fat and low in protein, so it can throw your cat’s diet out of balance.
-An all-butter meal would leave cats missing out on essential nutrients and vitamins that only come from meat proteins.
-But if your cat is healthy and active, the amount of fat in a dollop of butter is going to be perfectly healthy.
+Butter is very high in fat and very low in protein, so it can throw your cat’s diet out of balance.
+An all-butter meal would leave cats missing out on essential nutrients and amino acids that only come from meat proteins.
+But if your cat is healthy and active, the amount of fat in a dollop of butter is going to be perfectly fine.

 Butter is also a popular home remedy for hairballs.
-The theory behind this one is that a little bit of butter coating the throat will help hairballs slide out easily and stop cats from choking.
+The theory behind this one is that a bit of butter coating the throat will help hairballs slide out easily and stop cats from choking.
 So far, there’s no research one way or another on whether this actually works, but it is not the only option.
 For example, one hairball remedy entails using Vaseline instead, which serves the same purpose, but since it is not digestible, it does not add calories to your cat’s diet.

 Cats are designed to self-groom, with barbed tongues that smooth out fur and brush free any loose hairs.
 It’s only natural that a few of those loose hairs get swallowed every now and then, and normally, those should pass undigested and be excreted in feces.
 However, sometimes, hair gets entangled and builds up in a cat’s stomach, forming those famous hairballs.
-Cats should vomit to get rid of the hair safely and cleanly.
-The coughs sound scary, but before long, the hairball will come out cleanly.
+Cats should vomit to get rid of them before they cause an obstruction.
+The coughs may sound scary, but usually before long, the hairball will come out cleanly.
 Extremely big hairballs do pose a risk of choking, but this is a very rarely reported issue.

-If your cat gets lots of hairballs, instead of feeding them butter, try stopping it at the source.
+If your cat gets lots of hairballs, instead of feeding them butter, try preventing the problem at the source.
 Regular brushing will clean up loose hairs before they get into your cat’s stomach—and everywhere else!
 It might not eliminate hairballs completely, but a quick brush a few times a week will certainly help.
 It is also important to avoid feeding only dry food to your cat; swapping to or adding moisture-rich foods might significantly assist with this problem.

 Healthy Snacks for Cats

-If you want to give your cat a tidbit of food here and there, you want to look for snacks that are high in healthy fats and proteins and don’t have any harmful ingredients.
-Most meats are a great choice for cats, whether raw or cooked.
+If you want to give your cat a tidbit of food here and there, you want to look for snacks that are high in proteins and healthy fats and that don’t have any harmful ingredients.
+Most meats are a great choice for cats.
 Be aware of fatty cuts of meat, as too much fat can be bad for cats, and the calories will quickly add up.
 Also, be aware of higher sodium cuts of meat.
-Cats don’t do well with large amounts of sodium in their diet, so high-sodium meats like bacon are best as an occasional nibble and not a full meal.
+It’s best for cats to avoid having very large amounts of sodium in their diet, so high-sodium meats like bacon are best as an occasional nibble and not a full meal.

-Cats love treats, and butter can be a great choice as an occasional snack.
-It’s a fairly healthy treat in small amounts.
-Although its high fat content can be unhealthy for overweight cats, most cats won’t be bothered by it.
-And its low lactose levels make it safer than most dairy products for kitty tummies.
+Cats love treats, and it’s okay to offer a bit of butter as a treat occasionally.
+Although its high-fat content can be unhealthy for overweight cats, most cats won’t be bothered by it, and its low lactose levels make it safer than most other dairy products for kitty tummies.